Tarah Wheeler

-Tarah Marie Wheeler (born February 12, 1979) is an American technology and cybersecurity author, public speaker, entrepreneur and executive.
+Tarah Marie Wheeler (born February 12, 1979) is an American technology and cybersecurity author, public speaker, computer security professional, and executive.
 She is currently CEO of Red Queen Dynamics and Senior Fellow of Global Cyber Policy at the Council on Foreign Relations, and she is the author of Women in Tech.

 Early life and education

-Wheeler received her bachelor's degree from Carroll College and a master's degree in political science from Portland State University.
-In 2004, she was named a National Science Foundation-funded fellow at the Center for the Study of Complex Systems at the University of Michigan.
-In 2021, Tarah was granted Fulbright Scholar Award.
+Wheeler received a Bachelor of Arts degree from Carroll College in 2001 and a Master of Science degree from Portland State University in 2004.

 Career

-In 2012, Wheeler founded now-defunct employee management company Fizzmint.

-From 2012 to 2014 Wheeler was a systems architect at mobile encryption firm Silent Circle.
+Wheeler was a systems architect at mobile encryption firm Silent Circle.

-In 2014, Wheeler founded Infosec Unlocked, a non-profit whose goal is to help bring more diverse voices to infosec conferences across the United States through paper writing events and scholarships.
-This was an extension of her YouTube series where she discussed diversity topics, "DEF CON Unlocked."
-This series mostly covered topics relating to diversity at the hacker conference DEF CON, one of the world's largest hacker conferences.

 In 2016, Wheeler was named a Cybersecurity Passcode Influencer by Christian Science Monitor and spoke to the Federal Trade Commission on information security in tech startups.

 After a Kickstarter campaign, Wheeler published Women in Tech, a book dedicated to teaching women how to succeed in tech careers.
-The book was published with several contributors, including Esther Dyson and Brianna Wu, one of the targets of the Gamergate controversy.
+The book was published with several contributors, including Esther Dyson and Brianna Wu, one of the targets of the Gamergate harassment campaign.

-Wheeler served as the Website Cybersecurity Czar at Symantec, but in August 2017 announced on Twitter that she left the firm to work on several books.
-In October, she was awarded the inaugural "Women Leaders in Cybersecurity Award" from NYU.
+Wheeler served as the Website Cybersecurity Czar at Symantec, until her position was eliminated in August 2017.

-Wheeler and her husband Deviant Ollam helped cybersecurity expert Marcus Hutchins with his bail in August 2017 and to house him in Los Angeles during his arraignment period while he was investigated by the FBI on charges related to the Kronos rootkit.
+Wheeler and her husband Deviant Ollam helped cybersecurity researcher Marcus Hutchins with his bail in August 2017 and to house him in Los Angeles during his arraignment period while he was investigated by the FBI on charges related to the Kronos rootkit; Hutchins later pleaded guilty to two of ten charges.

-She had been Senior Director, Data Trust & Threat and Vulnerability Management at Splunk.
+In 2021, Wheeler became a Fulbright Scholar in Cybersecurity at the University of Oxford.

+Wheeler was a Cyber Project Fellow at the Belfer Center for Science and International Affairs at the Harvard Kennedy School at Harvard University, and an International Security Fellow for New America (organization).

+Wheeler is a Senior Fellow of Global Cyber Policy at the Council on Foreign Relations.
+She is a member of the advisory board of the Electronic Frontier Foundation.

 Wheeler has been cited in national media on issues relating to cybersecurity such as cyberterrorism, malware and data breaches and has written about cyberwar policy.
+Wheeler testified on Right to Repair issues and legislation before the Washington State Senate Environment, Energy & Technology Committee in January 2020.

+In January 2024, Wheeler appeared before the Senate Committee on Homeland Security and Governmental Affairs regarding the importance of a Cyber Safety Review Board.